Outsourcing Control requires Control Complexity: Materials and Methods

-In our previous publication \cite{Langer2021}, we used the concept of \enquote{Planning as Inference} in order to optimize the behavior of the agent and we will apply the same algorithm in the case of the PWM agents.
+In our previous publication \citep{Langer2021} we use the concept of \emph{Planning as Inference} in order to optimize the behavior of the agents and we will apply the same algorithm here in the case of the \PWM agents.
 In this method the conditional distributions are optimized with respect to a goal variable by using the em-algorithm.
-This is a well-known information geometric algorithm that is guaranteed to converge, but might converge to a local minimum \cite{Amari1995, Amari2007}.
+This is a well-known information geometric algorithm that is guaranteed to converge, but might converge to a local minimum \citep{Amari1995, Amari2007}.
+This algorithm minimizes the difference between two sets of probability distributions by iteratively projecting onto them.

+In the case of the \LWM agents we have two goals.
+Firstly, we want to optimize the distributions determining the behavior, $P(C_{t+1} \vert S'_{t+1}, C_t)$ and $ P(A_{t+1} \vert S'_{t+1} , C_{t+1} )$, such that the probability of touching the wall after the next movement is as low as possible.
+At the same time, the internal world model, $P(S'_{t+1} \vert C_t, A_t)$, should be close to the actual, ideal world model, $P(S_{t+1} \vert S_t, A_t)$.
+This second goal is important, because otherwise the optimization of the behavior would use faulty assumptions leading to a failure of the agent.
+In the example in the introduction this would be the child trying to learn to ride a bike, while going as slowly as possible.
+Hence, both of the world models should result in similar predictions.